badrhamza/win32/desktop-src/Direct2D/comparing-direct2d-and-gdi.md

 ### Rendering method

 In order to maintain compatibility, [GDI](/windows/desktop/gdi/windows-gdi) performs a large part of its rendering to aperture memory using the CPU.
 In contrast, [Direct2D](./direct2d-portal.md) translates its APIs calls into Direct3D primitives and drawing operations.
 The result is then rendered on the GPU.
-Some of GDI?s rendering is performed on the GPU when the aperture memory is copied to the video memory surface representing the GDI window.
+Some of GDI's rendering is performed on the GPU when the aperture memory is copied to the video memory surface representing the GDI window.

 ### Scalability